Patrick Frank: ARCENT and CENTCOM

-The U.S. government also appointed him as the military head for a Civil-Military Coordination Center since October 2025, working to implement the Gaza peace plan and get humanitarian aid into the Palestinian enclave.
+On 1 October 2025, he met with Lieutenant General Fahd al-Juhani, the commander of the Royal Saudi Land Forces, to discuss bilateral military cooperation.
+The U.S. government also appointed Frank as the military head for a Civil-Military Coordination Center in Israel later that month, working to implement the Gaza peace plan and get humanitarian aid into the Palestinian enclave.